nothingexactly/Bond_Solver/README.md

 ## Instructions

-I assume a bond has three decisive parameters:
+We assume a bond has three decisive parameters:

 * Coupon Rate
 * Market Price